-Fill-It Flexible Wood Filler is the perfect partner to CPES for restoring wood.
-The filler that lasts, the permanent solution.
+Fill-It Flexible Wood Filler is the perfect partner to Smiths CPES for restoring wood.
+It is the Epoxy Wood Filler that lasts offering a permanent and watertight solution.
 Do it once, do it Right.

 - Long working time